-The time series of the global mean and standard deviation (SD) of the SWH from Sentinel-3 averaged over a 7-day time window moved by 1 day at a time are shown in the upper and lower panels, respectively, of Figure 16.
-The corresponding time series of the model as collocated with Sentinel-3 are also shown for comparison.
-Sentinel-3 mean and standard deviation are not much different than those of the model (and the other altimeters).
-The slightly higher Sentinel-3 SWH standard deviation than the model and the other altimeters (not shown) can be thought of as a result of the fact that SAR mode has higher resolution compared to the conventional altimetry (LRM).
-However, at the scale of the super-observations (~75 km), this cannot be correct.
-Therefore, this enhanced Sentinel-3 SWH variability needs to be monitored closely to see if SWH fine tuning is needed to compensate for this enhanced variability.
-Figure 16 suggests that the SRAL SWH statistics compared to the model have changed in mid-November 2016 (start of the implementation of PB 2.9).
-Sentinel-3 SWH mean value started to be higher than that of the model.
+The time series of the global mean and standard deviation (SD) of the SWH from Sentinel-3A and Sentinel-3B averaged over a 7-day time window moved by 1 day at a time are shown in the upper and lower panels, respectively, of Figure 19.
+The corresponding time series of the model as collocated with Sentinel-3A are also shown for comparison.
+The time series of model collocated with Sentinel-3B are not shown since they look like those collocated with Sentinel-3A.

+Sentinel-3A mean and standard deviation are not much different than those of the model (and the other altimeters).
+However, the model mean started to be slightly higher than the altimeters' after the implementation of CY46R1 version of the IFS.
+Sentinel-3A SWH standard deviation is slightly higher than that of the model (and the other altimeters; not shown).
+At the scale of the super-observations (~75 km), standard deviations of SWH are expected to almost equal as the higher resolution of SAR altimetry compared to the conventional altimetry (LRM) should not have any impact at the 75-km scale.
+Therefore, this higher Sentinel-3 SWH variability needs to be monitored closely to see if SWH fine tuning is needed to compensate for this enhanced variability.
+Figure 19 suggests that the implementation of Sentinel-3A PB 2.24 reduced the mean of the SAR SWH and made it to be in line with model mean values.

+Sentinel-3B global SWH mean and standard deviation are very close to those of Sentinel-3A.
+However, it seems that Sentinel-3B SWH is marginally lower than that of Sentinel-3A.
+Although it is too small (about 1 cm difference), this difference is rather systematic (Figure 19).

-Figure 14: Global comparison between Sentinel-3A and ECMWF model first-guess significant wave height values over the period of Cycle 022.
+Figure 17: Global comparison between Sentinel-3 and ECMWF model first-guess significant wave height values over the period from 02/12/2019 to 29/12/2019 which corresponds to a 10-day shifted-ahead Cycle 052-A (052-A+10) of Sentinel-3A (a) and Sentinel-3B Cycle 033-B (b).
 The number of colocations in each 0.25 m x 0.25 m 2D bin is coded as in the legend.
-Refer to Figure 4 for the meaning of the "x" and "o" symbols.
+Refer to Figure 4 for the meaning of the crosses and the circles.